GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (26) .md

 **At Higher Tiers**: Each tier beyond minimum grants the attacks a +1 for the purpose of inflicting a critical hit.

 **Critical Failure**: You throw the orb but it eventually curves too much and returns to you, inflicting an attack against you with a +1 bonus for the purpose of inflicting a critical hit per tier of the spell.
 A critical hit against you is treated as ki, necrotic, and radiant.

+### Etislaff (3
+A fiendish creature which seems to be growing a cult to hunt down practitioners of various forms of magic.
+It grants its followers the ability to read tomes of chosen magics in its own profanely artifical language.

+#### Etislaff's Appearing

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Range**: 10 + [Magic] bonus yards

+**Effect**: You instantly move into physical contact with another creature within range, starting a brawl.
+You have conjured some vile force with you when you appear- inflicting a necrotic attack against whatver you are brawing with.

+**At Higher Tiers**: Each tier beyond minimum sees the range increase by 3 yards.

+**Critical Failure**: You are overcome by a paralyzing force instead, making you immobile for a number of rounds equal to the spell's tier.

+#### Etislaff's Ray

+**Minimum Tier**: 1

+**Casting Time**: 1 action

+**Range**: 25 yards

+**Effect**: You fire a bright blue ray at a foe within range.
+This inflicts a cold attack against the target.
+If the attack is a critical hit, it also inflicts a toxic attack.

+**At Higher Tiers**: Each tier beyond minimum sees the range increase by 10 yards.

+**Critical Failure**: A corrpted force eeks from some part of you and attempts to eat away at your form.
+This inflicts a necrotic attack against you with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

+#### Etislaff's Shield

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Range**: 25 yards

+**Effect**: You create a shimmering forcefield at an unoccupied space within range.
+The shield is 1 yard high and 1 yard wide, with a thickness of 1 inch, and hovers in place.
+It is destroyed by any attack roll result of 9 + spell tier or greater.
+When destroyed this way, it explodes- inflicting a necrotic attack against anything within 3 yards.
+It can also be destroyed by any load whose weight is 10 + 5 times the spell's tier.

+This forcefield lasts as long as you concentrate on it or until it is destroyed.

+**At Higher Tiers**: For each tier above minimum, in addition to the above noted benefits, you may increase either the height or width by 1 foot.

+**Critical Failure**: You seem to produce the shield but it shimmers out of existence almost immediately.
+You find yourself feeling unwell, becoming vulnerable for a number of rounds equal to the spell's tier.

 ### Hencor (3
 A war wizard of some renown in old texts.
 Little is known about him and the records of his magic are written in military accounts.